0x384c0/CoinStatsApplication/README.md

 1. [Retrofit](https://square.github.io/retrofit/)

 ### Tests
+- for testing is used [recommended](https://developer.android.com/training/data-storage/room/testing-db) approact to write a JUnit test that runs on an Android device, so Adnroid Studio is requred for runnning tests
-- there is [GetCoinsUseCaseTests](app/src/androidTest/java/com/coinstats/app/GetCoinsUseCaseTests.kt) created to cover domain logick
+- there is [GetCoinsUseCaseTests](/app/src/androidTest/java/com/coinstats/app/GetCoinsUseCaseTests.kt) created to cover domain logick
-- network and database modules are [mocked](app/src/androidTest/java/com/coinstats/app/mock/) with Hilt
+- network and database modules are [mocked](/app/src/androidTest/java/com/coinstats/app/mock/) with Hilt

 ### TODO
 - Fix scroll issue at first start